actuallyyun/actuallyyun.github.io/Django delpoyment.md

 ### Good job!
 Now we are ready to configurate our Django app for Heroku deployment.
 Over the course of deploying my apps, I found and used servals heroku documentations.
 The one I found that helped me the most was [this page](https://blog.heroku.com/from-project-to-productionized-python) In fact, there are quite a lot of details you have to attend in this step.
 1. First,.gitignore file.
-Copy the following code and paste it in your .gitignore file that should be in your roote directory.(If not, you should create one)
+Copy the following code and paste it in your .gitignore file that should be in your root directory.(If not, you should create one)
     ```
     /venv
     __pycache__